Are you getting ready to start a blog and wondering how much will a website on WordPress cost?

-Knowing how much a website really costs ahead of time, no matter what kind of website you’re about to launch, will save you lots of time and money.
+Knowing how much a site really costs ahead of time will save you lots of headache (and money).

-In this article, we’ll share with you how much a website really costs so you can be prepared for the final “bill.”
+In this post, we’ll share with you how much a website really costs so you can prepare your budget.

-What Do You Need to Build a Website?
+What Tools Do You Need to Build a Website?

 Asking yourself how much does it cost to build a website?
 Well, if you’re looking to take the DIY route and opt out of hiring a professional to build and design your website (which will save you lots of money), it’s helpful to know what you’ll need to get started.

 Before you can calculate how much it costs to build a WordPress website (the best Content Management System to build your site on), you’re going to need the following:

 - Domain name (e.g. Amazon.com, WPForms.com)

 - Website builder (e.g. WordPress, Weebly, Shopify)

-- Web hosting (depend on your website builder)
+- Web hosting (depends on your website builder)

-Your domain name is the URL (or website address) on the internet that appears in the browser of people’s computers.
+Your domain name is the URL (or website address) on the internet that appears in visitor’s browsers.
 It’s also what people click on in search results when they want to access your website.
 Some examples of domain names include Amazon.com or WPForms.com.

 If you want to use a specific domain name for your website, you’ll need to register it.
 This registration will last for one year.
-If you want to keep using the same domain name, you’ll need to keep registering it each year in the form of a domain name renewal.
+If you want to keep using the same domain name, you’ll need to keep registering it each year (a domain name renewal).

-If you decide you don’t want to use that domain name for your website at any time, all you have to do is let it expire.
+If you decide you don’t want to use that domain name for your website, all you have to do is let it expire.
 This then frees up that domain name for someone else to register and use.

 There are many domain name extensions to choose from including .com, .org, .net, .co, and .org.
-There are also extensions reserved for websites in specific countries.
+There are also domain name extensions reserved for websites in specific countries.
 For instance, citizens or entities in the United States can use the extension .us to signal to site visitors they’re based in the United States.